-- a) Graphite moderator and reflector (used in MAGNOX, AGR, RBMK and HTGR reactors): The negative reactivity temperature coefficient of graphite provides inherent reactor shutdown in the event of elevated temperatures, thereby precluding the potential of a reactivity transient without shutdown.
-Graphite also provides neutron moderation efficiency and high core structural strength (maximum at 2500 °C). - b) TRISO fuel (used in HTGR reactors in Germany, the US, Japan and China and currently in production in Japan and China): The TRISO Fuel particles are approximately 0.9 mm in diameter and feature an enriched uranium oxide kernel core with four coatings.
+- b) TRISO fuel (used in HTGR reactors in Germany, the US, Japan and China and currently in production in Japan and China): The TRISO Fuel particles are approximately 0.9 mm in diameter and feature an enriched uranium oxide kernel core with four coatings.
 Refer to Section 2.2.
-The Silica Carbide coating retains radionuclides at high temperatures, thereby preventing their release to the environment under all postulated accident conditions.
+Radionuclides are retained within the TRISO particle at temperatures up to 1800 °C, thereby preventing their release to the environment under all postulated accident conditions.
 No reactor containment is required. - c) Molten lead reactor coolant (used by Russia in fast breeder reactors): The 1750 °C boiling point of lead precludes the evaporation of the lead coolant under all postulated conditions and avoids the requirement for a reactor pressure vessel.
-The 208 isotope of lead (208PB), which is 54% of naturally occurring lead and has a low thermal neutron capture cross-section, is utilized as coolant in order to achieve high neutron economy.
-Molten lead does not react chemically with water, graphite or air, and precludes the potential for dissociation of the reactor coolant into hydrogen and oxygen, a safety concern with water cooled reactors. - d) Pebble Bed core: Employed by Germany in High Temperature Gas Reactors (HTGRs) and adopted by China for their HTGRs, the Pebble Bed core configuration facilitates simple on-power refuelling thereby avoiding refuelling outages and providing for global reactivity control.
+The 208 isotope of lead (208PB), which is 54% of naturally occurring lead and has a low thermal neutron capture cross-section, is utilized in order to achieve high neutron economy.
+Molten lead

-- e) Integral Pool Type reactor: The integral pool type reactor, which operates with near atmospheric pressure above the reactor coolant pool, eliminates the need for a reactor pressure vessel.
-The reactor assembly configuration in combination with the properties of the 208Pb coolant facilitate an integral design with the placement of the steam generators and reactor coolant pumps within the primary reactor coolant pool, thereby avoiding the need for primary reactor coolant system piping and thereby eliminating the potential for reactor coolant pipe failure. - f) Passive and inherent Shutdown: The Shutdown Rods in LEADIR-PS, an adaptation of the CANDU Shutdown Rod design, drop by spring assisted gravity when power is removed from electromagnetic clutches by the Safety Shutdown System or by the back-up Passive Initiating Device (see b) below.
-The negative reactivity temperature coefficient of graphite moderator and reflector assures reactor shutdown in the unlikely event of a complete failure of the Safety Shutdown System. - g) Passive Decay heat Removal: In the event that the main and auxiliary core heat removal systems both fail, decay heat is rejected to the passive Reactor Cavity Cooling system which removes decay heat by natural convective air circulation (similar to AP1000).
-Should this system somehow be become unavailable decay heat from the below grade reactor is rejected to the surroundings (similar to Modular High Temperature Reactors).
+- does not react chemically with water, graphite or air, and precludes the potential for dissociation of the reactor coolant into hydrogen and oxygen, a safety concern with water cooled reactors. - d) Pebble Bed core: Employed by Germany in High Temperature Gas Reactors (HTGRs) and adopted by China for their HTGRs, the Pebble Bed core configuration facilitates simple on-power refuelling thereby avoiding refuelling outages and providing for global reactivity control. - e) Integral Pool Type reactor: The integral pool type reactoroperates with near atmospheric pressure above the reactor coolant pool.
+The reactor assembly configuration in combination with the properties of the 208Pb coolant facilitate an integral design with the placement of the steam generators and reactor coolant pumps within the primary reactor coolant pool, thereby avoiding the need for primary reactor coolant system piping and thereby eliminating the potential for reactor coolant pipe failure. - f) Passive and inherent Shutdown: The Shutdown Rods in LEADIR-PS, an adaptation of the CANDU Shutdown Rod design, drop by spring assisted gravity when power is removed from electromagnetic clutches by the Shutdown System or by the back-up Passive Initiating Device (see b) below.
+The negative reactivity temperature coefficient of graphite moderator and reflector assures reactor shutdown in the unlikely event of a complete failure of the Shutdown System. - g) Passive Decay heat Removal: In the event that the main and auxiliary core heat removal systems both fail, decay heat is rejected from the below grade reactor assembly to the environment by natural convective and radiation (similar to Modular High Temperature Reactors).